npinger/onboard_exercise/readme.md

 ## Finally, a Note on CQRS

 I put some semi-detailed thoughts on CQRS into ./blog/application/blog_service.py.
-I request that you read this and re-look at chapter 12 of the Cosmic Python book that was shared to kick off this exercise.
-I wanted to follow the book vs. following our existing code patterns and the instructions as written, and raised some future considerations that I believe are worth some serious thought.
+I re-looked at chapter 12 of the Cosmic Python book that was shared to kick off this exercise.
+I wanted to follow the book vs. following our existing code patterns and the instructions as written and raised some future considerations that I believe are worth some serious thought.

 In the end, I followed the exercise instructions over the book's suggestions around CQRS to prove that I understood the instructions.
 I also described in comments what I would have preferred to do given expectations around future growth of the user-facing system.